GenieFramework/Genie.jl/docs/src/guides/Controlling_Load_Order_Of_Genie_Apps.md

 -Foo.jl
 ```

-where `(-)` means exclude the file from Genie's autoload sequence.
-Now the load order of your directory is going to be
+where (-) means exclude the file from Genie's autoload sequence.
+Now the load order of our directory is going to be

 ```
 xyz.jl